cynicsketch/nix-mineral/docs/OMITTED.md

 # Specific omissions
 Features in sources of research for `nix-mineral` which have been intentionally omitted due to irrelevancy or logistical issues.

+`linux-hardened` is not used because it breaks unpriviliged userns and has historically failed to receive regular updates in nixpkgs.

 sysctl omitted from K4YT3X config that are out of scope of nix-mineral and hardening  but may be useful anyways to some, see their repo for details: kernel.core_uses_pid = 1